 Naomi O'Higgins is an expert in trusts and estates disputes, as well as, Court of Protection work.
 Much of her caseload has an international element.

-Naomi is a partner in the firm's leading Trusts and Estates Disputes practice.
+Naomi is Head of our Trusts and Estates Disputes practice.
 She supports clients across a range of trusts disputes including breach of trust claims and trustee/beneficiary disputes.
 She has particular experience of litigation with cross-border elements working with lawyers in offshore jurisdictions.
 She additionally advises on non-contentious trusts related applications.